Wells Fargo prods elite bankers, brokers to share more clients

 Wells’s private bank targets clients with $1 million to $50 million of household assets compared with brokers, who aim for households with $250,000 to $5 million.

-Carroll’s wealth sector is Well’s smallest unit but generated 23 percent of the bank’s $10.3 billion of fees and 52 percent of its net interest income last quarter.
+Carroll’s wealth sector is Well’s smallest unit, generating 17 percent of the bank’s revenue and 9 percent of its profit last quarter.